beastgwert/chess-game/README.md

 # chess-game
-Interactive chess game against a computer that makes random from the command line written in Ruby.
+Interactive chess game against a computer that makes random moves from the command line written in Ruby.

 ## How to Play